Dare Devils and Nature Lovers

 • Sweep snow off boots, clothes, out of tent to reduce condensation, stay dry

-• Our body must burn fuel to produce heat
+• Eat food that produces the most fuel to produce heat

 • To increase heat production, eat more fuel and exercise